Is dry fasting the ultimate biohack to reverse biological aging and health conditions or an unsafe fad?

 Cleanses organs: Helps the body work as it should to use diseased cells, dissolve stones in the kidneys and gallbladder, and improve lymphatic system health

 Beauty.
 Appears to help improve the complexion and health of the skin, digestive tract, and elimination pathways.
-Anecdotally, dry fasting is the only intervention to remove loose skin.
+Some people even report improvements in loose skin, though that’s purely anecdotal.

 Now, let’s explore what happens on each day.